The Best Start in Life – Conceptual Parenting

 Should we follow an exercise programme to get pre-conceptually fit?

-These are all pieces of advice and recommendations that may be given during pregnancy, but perhaps they should equally apply during pre-conception.
+These are all pieces of advice and recommendations that may be given during pregnancy, but they may also apply equally during pre-conception.

-Too often we will focus on lifestyle changes that seek to improve the chances of conception but really what we should also be doing is making lifestyle enhancements that seek to improve the very quality of the conception.
+Too often, we focus on lifestyle changes to improve the chances of conception, but we should also be making lifestyle enhancements to improve the quality of the conception itself.

-Although generally we may recognise that the quality of outcomes is, more often than not, governed by the quality of the inputs, in relation to conception, this is rarely proclaimed.
+Although, in general, we may recognise that the quality of outcomes is, more often than not, governed by the quality of the inputs, in relation to conception, this is rarely acknowledged.
 This is because we like to uphold the mantra that parents will always do their best for their children.
-Yet, in challenging their pre-conceptual behaviour we are suggesting that, perhaps, they haven’t done their best, that perhaps they have fallen short of being a good parent.
+Yet, by challenging their pre-conceptual behaviour, we are suggesting that perhaps they haven’t done their best, that perhaps they have fallen short of being a good parent.

 The implicit suggestion is that all unplanned – and therefore unprepared for – pregnancies are of poorer quality.
 It’s an assertion that would not sit comfortably with many parents.

-As we all know there is no such thing as perfect parenting.
-We are parents for a long time.
+As we all know, there is no such thing as perfect parenting.
+We will be parents for many years.
 In that time, we are bound to do things wrong.
 We all make mistakes, have deficiencies or do things that, for whatever reason, might not be in our child’s best interests.
 Perhaps poor conceptual preparation is just one of those failings.

 In the grand scheme of things, it might also be asked how important the conceptual moment is.
 Does it really matter if that child is later brought up in a loving, nurturing environment that is committed to maximising that child’s best potential and interests?
-It’s certainly true that later failures and successes may negate or compensate for pre-conceptual preparations, nevertheless, it is only by doing those preparations, that we would be seeking to give our child the best possible start in life.
+It’s certainly true that later failures and successes may negate or compensate for pre-conceptual preparations; nevertheless, it is only by doing those preparations that we seek to give our child the best possible start in life.